ckormanyos/real-time-cpp/readme.txt

 (Springer, Heidelberg, 2015).

 New work on C++17 is underway for the reference application and the examples.
-This in in preparation of the 3rd edition of the book.
+This is for the 3rd edition of the book currently in preparation.

 Details on the Reference Application
 ------------------------------------